 The Department of Agriculture and Water Resources screens all imported cargo for biosecurity risk material.
-The department charges fees to cover the expense of operating these biosecurity services.
+The department charges fees to cover the expense of providing these biosecurity services.
 The fee depends on the way the consignment is presented to the department for inspection and the type of service provided.

 Frequently asked questions

 My consignment has been inspected by the department but no goods of biosecurity concern were found.
 Why has the courier charged me a ‘Quarantine/Biosecurity processing Fee’?

 Consignments may be inspected when there is potential biosecurity risk material present or where there is insufficient documentation to assess the risk.
 If no biosecurity risk material is detected, the goods are released without further treatment.

 High volume couriers generally book biosecurity officers for a block of time and present multiple consignments for inspections during that period.
 This is called a bond register arrangement and the importer’s representative, such as the courier, is charged the appropriate fees for the inspection service.
 These fees are applied in 15 minutes increments for the duration of the booking.

 In-office inspection rates ($30 per 15 minutes) apply to inspection locations where departmental staff are engaged on an ongoing basis.
 Where the provision of inspection services by departmental staff is not available on an ongoing basis, an out–of–office inspection fee ($50 per 15 minutes) is applied.

 Where goods are inspected under a bond register arrangement, the courier may invoice you to cover the department’s service costs plus their own administration charges.
 This may often be described on their invoice as a ‘Quarantine/Biosecurity processing fee’.
 This is a commercial decision of the courier.
 You may wish to contact your courier for an explanation of any non–departmental fees that have been charged.